svix/svix-webhooks/server/README.md

 ```sh
 cargo run jwt generate
 ```
-TODO: add instruction for adding auth token to configuration
+Copy-paste this value into the value of `SVIX_JWT_SECRET` in `.env`.

-See [the main README](../README.md) for instructions on how to generate it in production.
+See [the main README](../README.md) for instructions on how to generate the auth token in production.

 ### Run the SQL migrations